nv-cho/eth-keypair-generator/README.md

 ```
 $ npm install
+$ npm audit fix --force # this will patch any vulnerabilities in outdated packages
 $ npm run watch         # this will watch for updates in main.js and update bundle.js
 ```